Her Tinder Date Swore She Was Alive—but Police Just Found Her Body

-The body of a Nebraska woman who vanished after a Tinder date has been found, her family confirmed on Monday night.
+The body of a Nebraska woman who vanished after a Tinder date has been found, and Lincoln police suspect foul play.

-Sydney Loofe, 24, was reported missing on Nov.
-16, after she didn’t make her shift at a Menard’s home improvements store in Lincoln.
+Sydney Loofe, 24, was reported missing Nov.
+16, after she didn’t make her shift at a Menard’s home-improvements store in Lincoln.

 The FBI and Nebraska State Patrol had joined Lincoln police in the investigation into her disappearance—a probe that led to two persons of interest posting a pair of Facebook videos to profess their innocence.

-One of those persons of interest, a 23-year-old single mom named Bailey Boswell, went on two dates with Loofe the week she vanished.
+One of them, a 23-year-old single mom named Bailey Boswell, went on two dates with Loofe the week she vanished.

 “It’s with heavy hearts that we share this most recent update with you all,” her family wrote on Facebook on Monday night.
 “Please continue to pray for Sydney and our entire family.
 May God grant eternal rest unto thee.
 We love you Sydney.”

-Note: Editor’s note: This story was updated on Tuesday morning with new information from the Lincoln police.